FurkanToprak/smarTA/README.md

 ```
 5. Run the app `python app.py`
 ## NLTK
 A package manager will pop up.
-Just install the package `punkt`, which is used for sentence-splitting.
+After clicking the `All Packages` tab, install the package with the Identifier `punkt`.
+This package is used for sentence-splitting.
 You can just exit out of the window if it is already installed.

+## Hosting

+### Hosting Locally (ngrok)
+You can use `ngrok` to host locally `./ngrok http <PORT>`

+### Deploying to Heroku
+This repository automatically deploys on Heroku.

+### Configuring Event Listener
+If you're hosting this chatbot yourself, make sure your chatbot listens to events at `https://<YOUR_URL>/slack/events`

 # Add to your Slack Workspace
 To install `smarta`, just click the button below!
 This button can be embedded in HTML with the code following the button.